Fantom-Factory/afIoc/readme.md

 ### Jail Breaking

-As you can see above, the `thread` scope is constrained to the closure passed into `Scope.createChildScope()`.
+As you can see above, the `thread` scope is constrained to the closure passed into `Scope.createChild()`.
 Sometimes this is not desirable.
 If so, it is possible to *jail break* the child scope from the closure:

 ```
 registry := RegistryBuilder() {